 We fully support the entitlement that students have to study the group of qualifications which the government calls the English Baccalaureate (EBacc): English, Mathematics, two Sciences, one Humanities subject (Geography or History) and a Modern Language.
 Our Programmes of Study offer all students the opportunity to choose from a wide range of subjects.

 The curriculum offered at Key Stage 4 and Key Stage 5 ensures that there are clear progression routes to enable students to continue their post-16 education at Richmond Sixth Form College, and to prepare them for higher education and/or the world of work.
 There is a strong careers programme that supports students to understand the options available and to make informed choices about their career aspirations.

 Students are provided with opportunities to add depth to their learning and develop personal skills through a rich and varied enrichment programme.
 Students have the chance to enjoy new experiences and consolidate their timetabled learning through a wide range of extra-curricular opportunities and experiences.

 As part of our commitment to spiritual, moral, social and cultural development (SMSC), specific content is delivered through the Learning for Life programme.
-Students also experience SMSC across other curriculum areas and through the Topic of the Week programme delivered during Tutor time.
+Students also experience SMSC across other curriculum areas.
 Learning for Life lessons also promote students’ personal, social, health and citizenship development and understanding.